 The criteria based on which NG-RAN decides to mark ECN bits for L4S is NG-RAN implementation specific.

-In the case of inter NG-RAN UE mobility, if the ECN marking for L4S has been enabled on source NG-RAN, but the target NG-RAN does not support ECN marking for L4S, then the SMF may, if supported, enable ECN marking for L4S in PSA UPF as defined in clause 5.37.3.3.
+In the case of inter NG-RAN UE mobility, if the ECN marking for L4S has been enabled on source NG-RAN, but the target NG-RAN does not support ECN marking for L4S, then based on target NG-RAN indication, the SMF may, if supported, enable ECN marking for L4S in PSA UPF as defined in clause 5.37.3.3.

 5.37.3.3 Support of ECN marking for L4S in PSA UPF